 We are a team of researchers and interested parties led through the School of Public Health at the University of Alberta.
-Our project focuses on developing a framework for water reuse in Canada.
+Our project focuses on developing a framework for water and resource recovery in Canada.

-This project aims to understand emerging science issues and use social engagement to identify what is technically possible and socially acceptable for water reuse and resource recovery.
-The goal is to develop a roadmap for implementing water reuse projects in Canada.
+This project aims to understand emerging science issues and use social engagement to identify what is technically possible and socially acceptable for water and resource recovery.
+The goal is to develop a road map for implementing water reuse projects in Canada.
 The project has received grant funding from the Canadian Institutes of Health Research and is further supported through Alberta Innovates.

 Our team is led by Dr. Nicholas Ashbolt, an environmental microbiologist with extensive international experience with water reuse, and a professor in the School of Public Health.
-Water reuse involves science, engineering, society, regulations, the environment, and the economy.
+Water and resource recovery involves science, engineering, society, regulations, the environment, and the economy.
 Therefore, our team has expertise in microbiology, risk assessment, community engagement, engineering, and policy development.

-Therefore, our project is designed to develop a national framework for water reuse and resource recovery in Canada by utilizing the experiences of various regions, including Australia, Scandinavia and the USA, where our team members have ongoing collaboration in developing guidelines and system analyses for water reuse.
+Therefore, our project is designed to develop a national road map for water and resource recovery in Canada by utilizing the experiences of various regions, including Australia, Scandinavia and the USA, where our team members have ongoing collaboration in developing guidelines and system analyses for water reuse.
 Our project also involves engagement with industry, government, academia, and local communities across Canada.

 Our research is focused on five areas:

-- Engagement with stakeholders to understand what is socially acceptable for water reuse;
+- Engagement with stakeholders to understand what is socially acceptable for water and resource recovery;

-- Understanding emerging science issues to address what is technically possible for water reuse;
+- Understanding emerging science issues to address what is technically possible for water and resource recovery;

 - Collaborations to improve upon recovering energy, nutrients and other resources from wastewater;

 - Establishing guidelines for safe water reuse through co-development of international best practices; and